5 Things to Know About Breast Implants

-And if you decide to get implants, there are even more questions.
+And if I decide to get implants, which are medical devices, there are even more questions.
 Saline or silicone?
-What style?
+Which style?
+Implants with a smooth surface or a textured surface?
 How much monitoring is needed?

-FDA has approved implants for increasing breast size in women, for reconstruction after breast cancer surgery or trauma, and to correct developmental defects.
+The FDA has approved implants for increasing breast size in women (augmentation), for reconstruction after breast cancer surgery or trauma, and to correct developmental defects.
 Implants are also approved to correct or improve the result of a previous surgery.

 A number of studies have reported that a majority of breast augmentation and reconstruction patients are satisfied with the results of their surgery.

-FDA has approved two types of breast implants for sale in the U.S.: saline (salt water solution)-filled and silicone gel-filled.
-Both have a silicone outer shell and vary in size, shell thickness and shape.
+The FDA has approved two types of breast implants for sale in the United States: saline (salt water solution)-filled and silicone gel-filled.
+Both have a silicone outer shell and vary in size, shell thickness, and shape.

 - additional surgeries

-- capsular contracture—scar tissue that squeezes the implant
+- capsular contracture, which is scar tissue that squeezes the implant

 - breast pain

-- rupture (tears or holes in the shell) with deflation of saline-filled implants
+- rupture (tears or holes in the shell) with deflation of saline and silicone gel-filled implants

 - silent (without symptoms) rupture of silicone gel-filled implants

-2. Research products.
-Review the patient labeling.
-FDA advises that women look at the Summary of Safety and Effectiveness Data (SSED) for each implant to learn about their characteristics and the fillers used.
+2. Review product labeling.
+The FDA advises that people look at the Summary of Safety and Effectiveness Data (SSED) for each implant to learn about their characteristics and the fillers used.
 SSEDs have been produced for all approved saline and silicone gel-filled breast implants.
 These summaries provide information on the indications for use, risks, warnings, precautions, and studies associated with FDA approval of the device.
-Look at the frequency of serious complications found in the SSED.
-The most serious are “those that lead to further surgeries, such as ruptures or capsular contracture,” says Tajanay Ki, a biomedical engineer in CDRH.
+They also provide information on how often serious complications occurred.
+The most serious complications are those that lead to further surgeries, such as ruptures or capsular contracture.

-FDA advises health care providers to give women the full labeling—all of the patient information from the manufacturer—for an implant.
-Ask your surgeon for the most recent version of the labeling.
-You should have at least 1-2 weeks to review the information before making a decision, but with some reconstruction or revision surgery cases, it may be advisable to perform surgery sooner.
+The FDA advises health care providers to give people the full product labeling—all of the patient information from the manufacturer—for implants.
+Ask your surgeon for the most recent version of the labeling and read it carefully.
+If you have questions about any of these documents, talk to your surgeon.

-3. Communicate with the surgeon.
-Surgeons must evaluate the shape, size, surface texture and placement of the implant and the incision site for each woman.
-Ask the surgeon questions about his or her professional experience, the surgical procedure, and the ways the implant might affect an individual’s life.
+3. Communicate with your surgeon.
+Surgeons must evaluate the shape, size, surface texture, and placement of the implant and the incision site for each person.
+Ask the surgeon questions about his or her experience in performing breast implant surgery, the surgical procedure, and the ways the implant might affect your life.

-Also, tell the surgeon about previous surgeries and your body’s response—for example, whether surgeries resulted in excessive scar tissue—and discuss your expectations.
-This helps the surgeon make operative decisions that achieve the desired appearance (i.e., incision location and size, implant size and placement).
-Many women undergo reoperation to change implant size.
-To achieve optimal results after the first procedure, careful planning and reasonable expectations are necessary.
+Also, tell the surgeon about previous surgeries and your body’s response—for example, whether surgeries resulted in a larger than expected amount of scar tissue—and discuss your expectations.
+This discussion helps the surgeon make operative decisions that achieve the desired appearance, including decisions about incision location and size as well as implant size, material, and placement.
+Many people have additional operations to change implant size.
+To achieve the best results after the first procedure, careful planning and reasonable expectations are necessary.

-- report any serious side effects to MedWatch, FDA’s safety information and adverse event reporting program.
+If you notice any unusual signs or symptoms, report these changes promptly to your health care provider.
+(When time allows, please also consider reporting any serious side effects to MedWatch, the FDA’s safety information and adverse event reporting program.)

-FDA has a breast implants web page (www.fda.gov/breastimplants) with resources that include:
+The FDA has a web page on breast implants (www.fda.gov/breastimplants) with resources that include:

-- Questions to ask health care professionals regarding breast implant surgery
+- questions to ask health care providers regarding breast implant surgery